-Rory McIlroy Wins Invitational But Tiger Woods Gets More Attention
+After Years Wandering A Golf Desert, Tiger Woods Stages A Dramatic Comeback

 There was a moment Sunday that felt like time travel.

-It was at the 13th green on the Bay Hill course, and it started when Woods, wearing his traditional Sunday red golf shirt and black hat and pants, drained a 15 foot putt.
+It was at the 13th green on the Bay Hill course, and it started when Woods, wearing his traditional Sunday red golf shirt and black hat and pants, drained a 15-foot putt.
 The crowd exploded in one of those "Tiger roars" heard all over the golf course.
-The birdie putt was his second in a row, his third in four holes and it moved him one shot off the lead.
+The birdie putt was his second in a row, his third in four holes, and it moved him one shot off the lead.

-Tiger Woods was making a charge.
+Woods was making a charge.

-It felt like it could've been anywhere from 1997, the year he burst onto to the scene with a dominating win at the Masters to 2013, the last year he won a PGA Tour event.
+It felt like it could've been anywhere from 1997, the year he burst on the scene with a dominating win at the Masters, to 2013, the last year he won a PGA Tour event.

 As Woods made his way to the 14th tee, it was pandemonium, with many in the gallery chanting "Tiger!
 Tiger!
 Tiger!"